-The Chair is an independent non-executive director who is responsible for leading the Board.
-The Chair is responsible for: facilitating and encouraging open and inclusive discussion empowering Board members to challenge issues whilst preventing unnecessary conflict; facilitating informed and critical contribution from directors in discussion and decision-taking; ensuring that the Board can discharge its duties and comply with the statutory and regulatory requirements that affect the Board's functioning and responsibilities.
-The Chair is also responsible for: ensuring the proper composition and structure of the Board and Board Committees including succession planning; and making recommendations on individual director development to enhance overall Board effectiveness.
+The Chair of the Boards is an independent non-executive director who is responsible for leading the Boards and overall Board performance.
+The Chair is responsible for: facilitating and encouraging open and inclusive discussion empowering Board members to challenge issues whilst preventing unnecessary conflict; facilitating informed and critical contribution from directors in discussion and decision-taking; ensuring that the Board can discharge its duties and comply with the statutory and regulatory requirements that affect the Boards' functioning and responsibilities.
+The Chair is also responsible for: ensuring the proper composition and structure of the Board and Group Committees including succession planning; and making recommendations on individual director development to enhance overall Board performance

-The CEO's key responsibilities are to: lead the development and execution of the Board approved strategy; planning and controlling all the day-to-day operational activities of Monzo; managing and developing the senior leadership team; and maintaining Monzo's culture that supports business growth, risk management and good customer outcomes.
+The Group CEO's key responsibilities are to: lead the development and execution of the Board approved strategy; planning and controlling all the day-to-day operational activities of the Monzo Group; managing and developing the senior leadership team; and maintaining Monzo's culture that supports business growth, risk management and good customer outcomes.

-Board Committees
+Group Committees